Correspondence Theatre: Cast

-Actors in the performances were amateurs who have just learned the basic elements of acting, but also renowned professionals, who wanted contact with a different model of work and play with the world of sincere theater admirers.
+Actors in the performances were people who have just learned the basic elements of acting, but also renowned professionals, who wanted contact with a different model of work and play with the world of sincere theater admirers.

 Theatres

 Plays on the stage were directed at achieving the individual satisfaction of holders of roles during the direct communication with the audience.
 Within this model, the dramatic, humorous and ecological theaters were realized, as well as stage calls for peacekeeping and humanitarian actions.
 The puppet and live plays in children's institutions and hospitals were also performed.
 Each participant of the plays had the possibility to propose thematic area and then spontaneously, with writers and other actors, to build the content that necessarily has a humanist meaning.

 Micro - theaters of the Correspondence Theatre included the Healthcare Theatre, the Theatre "Taste of Nature", the Roma Theater, the Theater of Peace, the Theater of Humor (the Tournament of Wittiness), the Humanitarian Theater, the Theater in Nature, the Theatre of Associated Labor, the Partisan Theater, the Children's Theater, the School Theater, the Christian Theater of Philokalia, the Literary Theater, etc.